open-io/oio-sds/Variables.md

 ### server.queue.max_delay

 > Anti-DDoS counter-mesure.
 In the current server, sets the maximum amount of time a queued TCP event may remain in the queue.
 If an event is polled and the thread sees the event stayed longer than that delay, the connection is immediately closed.
+Keep this value rather high because the connection closing doesn't involve a reply that will help the client to retry with an exponential back-off.

- * default: **1 * G_TIME_SPAN_SECOND**
+ * default: **5 * G_TIME_SPAN_SECOND**
+ * type: gint64
+ * cmake directive: *OIO__SERVER_QUEUE_MAX_DELAY*
+ * range: 10 * G_TIME_SPAN_MILLISECOND -> 1 * G_TIME_SPAN_HOUR

+### server.queue.max_delay

+> In the current server, set the time threshold after which a warning is sent when a file descriptor stays longer than that in the queue of the Thread Pool.

+ * default: **100 * G_TIME_SPAN_MILLISECOND**
  * type: gint64
  * cmake directive: *OIO__SERVER_QUEUE_MAX_DELAY*
  * range: 1 * G_TIME_SPAN_MILLISECOND -> 1 * G_TIME_SPAN_HOUR